robfairh/npre555-cp03/README.md

 ## sp3-diffusion

-* contains the input files necessary for running the one-dimensional test cases.
+* contains the input files necessary for running the one-dimensional test cases

-* to create the 1 group cross-section files for the SP3 solver run: ```python constants.py``` ??
+* to create the 1 group cross-section files for the SP3 solver and moltres run: ```python constants.py```